fametrano/fametrano.github.io/_pages/bbt202103-math.md

 permalink: /bbt202103-math/
 ---

-## Bitcoin and Blockchain Technology, Spring 2021
+## Bitcoin and Blockchain Technology, May-June 2021

 Department of Mathematics, University of Milano